 - Respect of the fact that, ultimately, we are executing the vision of our Trustees

-Valhalla has recently conducted a comprehensive compensation study to develop transparent salary bands and promotion criteria for each role, and the salary range for this position begins at $195,000, with higher placement in the range based on experience and performance.
+Valhalla has recently conducted a comprehensive compensation study to develop transparent salary bands and promotion criteria for each role.
+The salary range for this position is $195,000-$280,000.
 Valhalla also offers generous benefits.

 ABOUT VALHALLA FOUNDATION / FOX HOLLOW VENTURES

 Valhalla’s operations are supported by Fox Hollow Ventures, Scott and Signe’s family office.
 Valhalla staff are employees of Fox Hollow Ventures.